In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

 Step 3: Submit Documents to Lender for Review

-After filling out all the paperwork, you will need to submit your documents and application form to your lender then wait for their decision.
-This is the final step of how to get pre approved for a mortgage.
+After filling out all the paperwork, you will need to submit your documents and application form to your lender and then wait for their decision.
+This is the final step of how to get pre-approved for a mortgage.

 It will typically take about one week to get you your preapproval verdict.
 That will depend on whether you gave the lender all the information they need and how fast it takes them to verify it.

 What Things do You Need to be Pre-Approved for a Mortgage?

 You already know that how to get pre-approved for a mortgage involves filling out an application that will ask for details about your income and expenses and what loan amount you are looking for.
 However, there are a few things you will need to provide.
 Those are:

 - Proof of income, like pay stubs or bank statements

 - Proof of employment